pollenflug-ship-it/Trisonica_Datalogger_Linux/README.md

 # Trisonica Data Logger

 Data logging and visualization tool for Trisonica ultrasonic anemometer, for Linux systems.
+Tested with the Li - 550P anemometer by LI-COR in combination with the USB-C adapter module.

 ![Terminal View while logging](Terminal_View.png)